Professor of MCD Biology

 Ribosomes are complex molecular machines that are responsible for carrying out protein synthesis – translation of the genetic code.
 Their structures are highly conserved, and fundamentally similar in all organisms.
 A major question is, why do ribosomes contain such large amounts of RNA (50-60% of their mass)?
 It has gradually become clear that ribosomal RNA itself is centrally involved in translation, and may be a relic of the RNA World, a period of early molecular evolution when it is proposed that RNA carried out the genomic and catalytic roles of DNA and protein.

-The Noller laboratory studies ribosome structure and function using a wide range of approaches, including X-ray crystallography, chemical probing methods, molecular genetics, comparative sequence analysis, fluorescence resonance energy transfer (FRET), including the use of single-molecule methods.
+The Noller laboratory studies ribosome structure and function using a wide range of approaches, including X-ray crystallography, chemical probing methods, molecular genetics, comparative sequence analysis and fluorescence resonance energy transfer (FRET), including the use of single-molecule methods.
 The ultimate goal of these studies is to understand how the ribosome works at the molecular level: what are the moving parts of the machine, and how do they move in three dimensions to enable translation?

 X-ray Crystal Structure of the Ribosome